 Today I’m going to ask you to think about your website for a minute.
 Yes, your website.
-That pesky little window into your business that is sometimes neglected, but always there – trying desperately to make a connection between you and your ideal client.
+That pesky little window into your business that is sometimes neglected, but always there – trying desperately to make a connection between you and your ideal customer.

 So, how’s it working out for you and your website?
 Not so great?
 You’re not alone.

 The average business website does a good job of telling visitors what the business does, but a crappy job of telling visitors what the business will do for them.
 That’s what I call a narcissistic website.